 Airline flight crews and certain frequent travellers are exposed to significant doses owing to the altitude and the intensity of cosmic radiation at high altitude.
-These doses can exceed lmSv/year.
+These doses can exceed 1 mSv/year.

-The observation system "SIEVERT" set up by the General Directorate for Civil Aviation, IRSN, the Paris Observatory and the Paul-Émile Victor French Institute for Polar Research (www.sievert-system.com), is used to estimate flight crew exposure to cosmic radiation on the flights they make during the course of the year.
+The observation system called "SIEVERT", set up by the General Directorate for Civil Aviation, the IRSN, the Paris Observatory and the Paul-Émile Victor French Institute for Polar Research (www.sievert-system.com), is used to estimate flight crew exposure to cosmic radiation based on the flights they make during the course of the year.

-The doses received by 19,830 flight crew members were recorded in SISERI in 2009.
-Fifteen percent of the annual individual doses were below 1 mSv and 85% were between 1 mSv and 6 mSv.
+The doses received by 19,532 flight crew members were recorded in SISERI in 2010.
+15% of the annual individual doses were below 1 mSv and 85% were between 1 mSv and 5 mSv.

-3 3 Doses received by the population as a result of nuclear activities
+3 Joses received by the population as a result of nuclear activities